Noah2610/LD45-WorkingTitle/DESIGN.md

     Adds full animations to all enemies.
   - `AddRun`
     Gives the player the ability to move faster using the run button.
+  - `AddDash`
+    Gives the player the ability to dash in-air, by pressing down any pair of movement keys,
+    and then pressing the jump button again.
+    They can dash once, after which the player must stand on solid ground again to recharge the dash.
+    The dash is _8-directional_.
   - `SetSongN`
     Set the currently playing song to the `N`th song.
     `N` should be replaced with an integer, starting at `0` for the first song, etc.